 2. Leverage

-Leverage allows traders to control larger positions with less capital, amplifying both gains and risks.
+Leverage allows traders to control larger positions with smaller amounts of capital, amplifying potential gains—but also increasing risks.

 3. Margin

-Margin refers to the funds necessary to initiate and sustain a leveraged trading position.
-If your position's value falls below a certain level, your broker may issue a Margin Call, requiring you to deposit additional funds or close the position.
+Margin is the amount of money required to open a leveraged position.
+Falling below the required margin may result in a Margin Call, forcing you to deposit additional funds or close the position.

 4. Stop-Loss and Take-Profit Orders